 Team Pass Gate.
-No player or coaches' passes will be issued for this year's state championship.
+No player or coaches' passes will be issued.
 Players and coaches must enter through the team pass gate.
 Only players and coaches listed on the official team roster, as submitted to the NSAA, will be allowed access to the state championship site free of charge through the team pass gate.
 Up to two trainers or bench personnel will also be allowed admittance.
 Each team shall be allowed no more than 25 individuals (20 players, 5 individuals made of coaches, additional trainers or bench personnel).